There are affiliate links in here.

 We split up and regrouped I don’t even know how many times in the valley alone.
 The valley is surrounded by a huge wall basically made up of these formations, but staggered, making it super easy to climb up.
 Like always though, make sure you can get back down before going all the way up.
 Some of the tops of the goblins are perfect for sitting and hanging out in for a little bit to recharge for more running and climbing.

 We hung out at the top for a while and got split up one last time before leaving.
 This time it was on the way down.
 It’s crazy how different everywhere we went looked for being the same.
 It was all impressive in its own way.
 I would end up coming back a few months later, but more on that in another post.
 This was a wonderful first experience and evening is a great time to go, or morning, because it isn’t quite as hot.
 And bring lots of water.
 Like, a lot.
-And your sense of adventure.
+And don’t forget your sense of adventure.

 - Go in the morning or evening for more ideal weather, especially in the middle of the summer.
+Plus, it’s a great place to watch the sunset.

 - Brings lots of water.
 I needed more because it was so hot and we did a lot of climbing.